twistedatrocity/SWG-Mods/README.md

 [A few ScreenShots can be viewed in this thread](https://swglegends.com/forums/showthread.php?28081-Mod-NoSquint-%28UI-font-and-element-size-increase%29)

-<b>Note: As of v3, this mod resizes the main game menu (ground).
-To avoid it going offscreen and having to do a /ui hudreset... before you apply this mod, go ingame and move that game menu (the little silver button) toward the center of screen on ALL toons.
+<b>Note: As of v3 and v11, this mod resizes the main game menu in ground and space.
+To avoid it going offscreen and having to do a /ui hudreset... before you apply this mod, go ingame and move that game menu (the little silver button) toward the center of screen on ALL toons, do this in space also if you have already been playing in space.
 After the mod has been applied you can then place it back wherever you want.
-If you had v3 (or higher) in the past and are just upgrading there should be no need to do this.</b>
+If you had v3 or v11 (or higher) in the past and are just upgrading there should be no need to do this.

+If you do not want to do the above and find your stuff too far off screen to get back, just simply do a "/ui hudreset" in the chat window and restart game.
+Everything will be placed back at default locations.
+You will of course have to re-arrange everything again to your liking.</b>

 v5 contains a new ground chatbox that is deskinned.
 It borrows elements from the space chatbox.
 This was done to facilitate making the static elements in it bigger to accomodate larger fonts.
 If you would prefer the old chatbox back but still use this mod simply delete the ui_ground_hud_chat_window_skinned.inc in the SWG  ui folder.